superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

         return chunks
 ```

 We use the `RecursiveCharacterTextSplitter` class from LangChain to separate paragraphs delimited by `\n\n`, because these have a high chance of starting a different topic within the posts.
-Since the length of a chunk is restricted by the `max_input_length` of the embedding model, we use the `SentenceTransformersTokenTextSplitter` class to split the paragraphs further based on the maximum accepted input length.
+Since the length of a chunk is restricted by the `max_input_length` of the embedding model, we use the `SentenceTransformersTokenTextSplitter` class to split the paragraphs further - based on the maximum accepted input length.
 This is a standard strategy in chunking text for retrieval systems.

-One last thing to point out: we dynamically compute the `chunk_id` using the `MD5` deterministic digital signatures to ensure that we don't ingest duplicates into the vector DB.
+One last thing to point out: we dynamically compute the `chunk_id` using `MD5` deterministic digital signatures to ensure that we don't ingest duplicates into the vector DB.
 For text within a given chunk, the MD5 hash will always be the same.

 ### 4.4.
 Embed

-The last step before loading the cleaned, chunked posts to Qdrant is to compute the embedding of each chunk.
+The last step before loading the cleaned, chunked posts to Qdrant is to **compute the embedding of each chunk**.
 To do this, we use a different `pydantic` model that exclusively calls the `sentence-transformers/all-MiniLM-L6-v2` embedding model, which is wrapped by the `EmbeddingModelSingleton` class ↓

 ```python
 class EmbeddedChunkedPost(BaseModel):